 Chapter 13 –

 The reason nanites are used by Min-Hee (and all other neural researchers at the time of the novel) is due to both their excellent spatial and temporal resolution.
-Neural nanites exceed implanted EEG, optical imaging, FMRI, PET, etc …. and are therefore the go-to tool for understanding connectomics, fiber tract bandwidth, and Shannon entropy.
+Neural nanites exceed implanted EEG, optical imaging, FMRI, PET, etc …. and are therefore the go-to tool for understanding connectomics, fiber tract bandwidth, and Shannon entropy metrics.

 My vision of aircars is an educated guess based on real-world physical, charge density, and human behavior limitations.
 Any aircar that requires people to obtain a private pilot’s license or land at a conventional airport is not going to be headed to mass production.
 The same for any aircar that people actually pilot.
 Too easy to fly it into a stadium filled with sports fans.
 The weak link will be getting as many electrons stored as possible in the smallest possible mass (specific energy density), … id est, … battery tech.
 The lift system will also have to be multiply redundant and fault tolerant.